Warning: Before reading even the first sentence of this webpage,

 drop of blood from the cat's ear for

 They are not going to be exactly the same

 but they will hopefully be within 15 - 20%

 It is important to get a

-meter that uses 'wicking' test strips which all of the above
+meter that uses 'wicking' test strips which all of the

-meters use.
+meters mentioned above use.
 These strips

 automatically draw the blood into the testing area as soon as the edge of the strip contacts the edge of the blood